Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 ## Requirements
 Verify that your system meets the recommended requirement for running the modlist.
 Having a "worse" computer than this will not stop you from playing, but being below these requirements will likely result in performance issues.

+Modlist was also tested on 6.0 on 8GB Vram and the Person got average 65 FPS.

 ![alt text](https://i.imgur.com/6nJCmTo.png "Logo Title Text 1")

 #### Page File and Shader Cache